neurodatascience/analytical-flexibility-tool-metrics/README.md

 ## Output

-The script generates figures (by default in a `figs` directory) with panels for each of the computed metrics (or metric groups).
+The script generates figures (by default in the [`figs`](figs) directory) with panels for each of the computed metrics (or metric groups).
 Here is an example of a complete figure:

 ![Workflow engines figure](figs/2_2_workflow_engines.png)

 The metrics used in each panel are:
-1. **Citations over time**: Cumulative number of citations obtained from https://opencitations.net/
+1. **Citations over time**: Cumulative number of citations obtained from the [OpenCitations](https://opencitations.net/) API.
     * Column(s) used: `doi`.
 2. **Code repository metrics**: Number of stars and forks obtained from the GitHub and/or GitLab APIs.
     * Column(s) used: `github`, `gitlab`